Flowdown Requirements: What They Are and Why They Matter

 Export Compliance

-ITAR/EAR restrictions and data handling controls.
+ITAR/EAR handling restrictions and data control requirements.

 How to Manage Flowdown Requirements Effectively